Low Back Pain

 There are three causes of chronic LBP:

-1. LBP associated with another specific spinal cause (cancer, fracture, infection, ankspondylititis
+1) LBP associated with specific spinal cause (cancer, fracture, infection, ankspondylititis)

-The first two are rare, meaning 90% of all chronic back pain is non-specific LBP, making it is the leading cause of back pain.
-Non-specific LBP is caused by many factors: lack of sleep, worry, low physical activity, tissue status, poor nutrition, increased stress, lack of social support.
+The first two are fairly rare, with 90% of all chronic back pain being non-specific LBP, making it the leading cause of back pain.
+Non-specific LBP is caused by many factors.

 The Cup of Resilience is the perfect metaphor to describe long term pain issues.
 Your body can only handle so much for so long until it becomes overloaded.
 Using the imagery of an overflowing cup, we then can become over sensitized to pain - feeling pain all over or in a specific area.

-For movement, luckily we have very thorough exercise testing and prescription guidelines.
-Here in Canada and America we use the American College of Sport Medicine’s (ACSM) guidelines.
-Each area of the world have very similar guidelines.
-The guidelines have been formed using over 1000s of peer reviewed scientific studies and are updated when new research is discovered.
+For movement, luckily we have very thorough exercise testing and prescription guidelines based on years of solid research.
+In Canada and United States we use the respected American College of Sport Medicine’s (ACSM) guidelines.

 ACSM’s Guidelines for Low Back Pain

-✓Move your body within your pain tolerance, and limit certain exercises that seem to make symptoms worse.
-If you perform a movement and it hurts don’t do it.
+✓ Move your body within your pain tolerance, and limit certain exercises that seem to make symptoms worse.
+If you perform a movement and it hurts outside of your personal pain tolerance don’t do it.
 If you perform a movement and it doesn’t hurt continue with it.
-This is very individual and may need to be explored and changed often with your skilled trainer
+Expect to feel discomfort, but again within your personal limits.
+This is very individual and may need to be explored and changed often with your certified movement specialist/trainer.

-✓Progressive low grade to moderate aerobic exercise helps relieve symptoms, eventually high intensity is allowed once symptoms lessen within pain tolerance.
+✓Progressive low grade to moderate aerobic exercise helps relieve symptoms, eventually high intensity is allowed once symptoms lessen within your pain tolerance.
 Caution with walking downhill as it seems to aggravate LBP in older adults.
-Walking on incline is beneficial
+Walking on incline is beneficial.

 ✓Repeated movements have been shown to help with pain - called Directional Preference.
 This means if you find forward folds reduce symptoms, it is beneficial to consistently do forward folds every day 3 times per day.
 It’s not really about a certain exercise per say, its more individual to each person.
 Directional Preference is connected with your neural pathways, similar to the effects of self-massage via balls and foam rolling.